raspberrypilearning/octapi-public-key-cryptography/en/step_3.md

 - `p` and `g` can be shared publicly.
 Alice can choose them and just send them to Bob without worrying about who can see them.
 An *eavesdropper*, Eve, could know these numbers, and still not be able to decrypt Alice's and Bob's conversations.

-- Let's say that Alice and Bob agree that `p` is 23 and `g` is 5.
-In reality, `p` would be a much larger prime number, but to keep things simple, we'll work with smaller numbers.
+- Imagine that Alice and Bob agree that `p` is 23 and `g` is 5.
+In reality, `p` would be a much larger prime number, but to keep things simple, this example will involve smaller numbers.

 - Alice and Bob now each choose a private key.
 This can be any integer.
 Alice chooses `4` and Bob chooses `3`.
 They both keep these numbers secret.
 Nobody but Alice knows that she has chosen `4`, and nobody but Bob knows that he has chosen `3`.